Keith-43/MuVis-v0.9/MuVis/Documentation/AudioProcessing.md

 The only help that Apple's documentation gives us is: "[This function] generates vector C by interpolating between neighboring values of vector A as controlled by vector B. The integer portion of each element in B is the zero-based index of the first element of a pair of adjacent values in vector A. The value of the corresponding element of C is derived from these two values by quadratic interpolation, using the fractional part of the value in B."

 All that remains now is to massage our horizontal coordinates into the form desired by this vDSP_vqint function.
-Our input array spectrum[binNum] and it's integer indices are already in the desired form - wherein the values corresponding to the integer part of the indices is known and correct - namely the spectrum[binNum].
+Our input array spectrum[binNum] and it's integer indices are already in the desired form (See Equation 1) - wherein the values corresponding to the integer part of the indices is known and correct - namely the spectrum[binNum].
 It extends over the range from 0 to 5,512.5 Hz.

 However, we need to slightly modify the output coordinates.
 We need to adjust the desired resampling coordinates so that they extend over the same range.
 If we divide both sides of Equation 2 by binFreqWidth, we get